Siti Norma Yaakob

-Siti Norma binti Yaakob (born 6 July 1940) is a retired Malaysian lawyer and judge, noted for being the first woman to become Chief Judge of Malaya.
+Tan Sri Dato' Seri Siti Norma binti Yaakob (6 July 1940 – 13 March 2026) was a Malaysian lawyer and judge, noted for being the first woman to become Chief Judge of Malaya.
 After completing her legal studies in London, England and being called to the bar in 1962, Siti Norma returned to Malaysia and worked her way up through the judicial system.
 She was the first Malaysian woman barrister of Malay heritage and the first woman to take up an executive position in the government's legal service, and she achieved many more "firsts" as she advanced in her career, finally becoming Chief Judge in 2005.

 Siti Norma was the first Malaysian to be elected president of the Commonwealth Magistrates and Judges Association (2006–2009).
-She is a Companion of the Order of Loyalty to the Crown of Malaysia and a Commander of the Order of the Defender of the Realm.
+She was a Companion of the Order of Loyalty to the Crown of Malaysia and a Commander of the Order of the Defender of the Realm.

 Early life and education

-Siti Norma Yaakob was born on 6 July 1940, in Seremban, Negeri Sembilan.
+Siti Norma Yaakob was born on 6 July 1940 in Seremban, Negeri Sembilan.
 She had six sisters and two brothers.
 Their father, Inche Ya'akob bin Taha, was an employee of first the state Religious Affairs Department and later the State Land Development Board.
 Siti Norma attended the Rahang Malay School as a child, then later travelled to London, England to study law.
 In July 1962, she was called to the bar as a member of Gray's Inn.
 She also completed a Certificate in Public International Law from the Council of Legal Education.
 She subsequently returned to Malaysia, where she made news headlines as the first Malaysian woman of Malay heritage to become a barrister.